Madhuharika756/CodeConnect_Backend/README.md

 # 🛠️ CodeConnect – Backend

 CodeConnect Backend is the **server-side application** that powers the CodeConnect platform.
-It handles  logic, API requests, authentication, and database management.
+It handles business logic, API requests, authentication, and database management.

 ---